UniStuttgart-VISUS/megamol/docs/manual.md

 Linux:

-    $ ./megamol.sh ../examples/testspheres_megamol.lua
+    $ ./megamol ../examples/testspheres_megamol.lua

 Windows:

     > megamol.exe ..\examples\testspheres_megamol.lua

+You can also open an empty MegaMol rendering window and load the example project file via the menu.

-MegaMol should now open a rendering window showing a generated dataset with several colored spheres.
+MegaMol should now open a rendering window showing a generated dataset with several colored spheres and the outline of the bounding box.
 Hitting the `space` key starts and stops the animation playback.
-In the *Parameters* window you can find all available parameters of the running MegaMol instance grouped by the modules.
+In the GUI window *Parameters* you can find all available parameters of the running MegaMol instance grouped by the modules.
 For example, you can find the parameter `speed` in the group `inst::view::anim`.
 With this parameter, you can adjust the playback speed of the animation.
 In the parameter group `anim` of the `view` module you can adjust the animation speed.

+All further options provided via the graphical user interface are described separately in the readme file of the [GUI plugin](../plugins/gui).

 ![Test Project](pics/testspheres.png)
 *Screenshot of MegaMol running the test spheres instance.*